BolajiAyodeji/Blogposts/ckclyy3ai009xgks16i08dir1.md

 ## Lessons Learned

 - Build a killer brand for yourself.
 Check out Gift's [guide](https://lauragift21.hashnode.dev/building-a-killer-personal-brand-cjww7wzdj000m1ws1o42r58hm) on personal branding for developers.
 - Prepare a good resume before applying.
-Hers's a [great guide](https://www.freecodecamp.org/news/how-to-write-a-great-resume-for-software-engineers-75d514dd8322/) for this.
+Here's a [great guide](https://www.freecodecamp.org/news/how-to-write-a-great-resume-for-software-engineers-75d514dd8322/) for this.
 - You don't need to "know it all", you just need to "know it and know-how and where to find more knowledge."
 - Ensure you have good people-skills aside technical skills.
 - Do some research about the company before applying and interviewing.